phish108/PowerTLA/README.md

  * IMS QTI JSON binding
  * Learner profile service

- PowerTLA builds ontop of the existing LMS code and allows easy integration of mobile tools and services.
+PowerTLA builds on top of the existing LMS code and allows easy integration of mobile tools and services.

  LICENSE